joshua-9402/cpet-140-final-project/README.md

 ### Known Limitations
 - Single-file SQLite limits multi-user concurrent writes; WAL helps but not a replacement for a server DB in multi-client scenarios.
-- No built-in encryption of the DB file; consider SQLCipher or OS-level disk encryption for sensitive deployments.
 - UI is immediate-mode and desktop-focused; mobile UI experience requires a separate UI layer implementation.